Overcome DEPRESSION and Learn To Thrive!

 Once your depression has been validated, it’s much harder to dismiss it, distract yourself, or actively put effort in to overcome the depression – because you feel powerless and as though you should be depressed.
 A similar situation often occurs when friends or loved-ones give support, empathy and love to someone suffering depression.
 This support can be experienced as validation: ‘I must be in a bad way, or my sister wouldn’t be phoning me’.
 This just makes the sufferer think about just how much of a bad way they are in.
 If your support is coming from a person who is having their own emotional needs met through looking after you, then the relationship can quickly become collusive, and the supportive partner becomes a ‘significant other’.

 Finally, when you are at a really low ebb and someone shows you some love and attention, it can feel really powerful.
 The contrast between feeling terrible, and feeling loved and supported can be huge, and this may be reinforcing.
-Sufferers may (unconsciously) believe that attention would not be forthcoming if they were well, as they do not see themselves as likeable.
+Sufferers may (unconsciously) believe that attention would not be forthcoming if they were well, as they do not see themselves as likable.
 Here I am not suggesting that sufferers of depression really want to be depressed, or that they are deliberately attention seeking.
 But, on some level, any care, love and attention that they do gain from their depression may provide some (unconscious) reinforcements for maintaining a depressed state.
 This may not be the case for all depression sufferers, but most of the people I have treated have felt this way to a greater or lesser extent.
 Additionally, this is not necessarily the main or only reason why sufferers have depression, but in many cases it is a contributing factor.

 The way a person thinks and speaks, i.e. their language, is key in depression.
 Make sure you really understand the language chapter.
 Depression is actually one of the easiest problems for a person to overcome – using the techniques in this book.
-Essentially, all the person needs to do is realise that he or she is not powerless to change his/her situation, and then do something about it!
+Essentially, all the person needs to do is realize that he or she is not powerless to change his/her situation, and then do something about it!
 If you have depression, just have another think about the factors I have mentioned and consider which of these play a part in your depression.
 Remember, this is not about blaming yourself, or beating yourself up, but looking at your ways of thinking and underlying beliefs that are causing you problems in your life, so that you can change them.

 The Thrive Programme comes from a completely different angle to any other treatment, therapy or intervention.
 Using the Programme, anyone can learn how to enjoy good mental health.
 Thrive is NOT therapy – it’s the complete opposite to therapy – and it puts you in the driving seat.
 This means that when you do meet a hurdle in life, you’ll be well-prepared to meet them head on, feeling powerful, capable and positive.
 With the Thrive Programme there’ll be no stopping you!